ajalt/clikt/docs/pages/parameters.md

 * `option().choice()` and `argument().choice()`

   You can restrict the values to a set of values, and optionally map the input to a new value.
-For example, to craete an option that only accepts the value "A" or "B":
+For example, to create an option that only accepts the value "A" or "B":

   ```kotlin